City Holding Company Increases Quarterly Dividend On Common Shares

-CHARLESTON, W.Va., November 19, 2021--(BUSINESS WIRE)--City Holding Company, "the Company" (NASDAQ: CHCO), a $6.0 billion bank holding company headquartered in Charleston, on November 16, 2021 declared a dividend of 60 cents per common share for shareholders of record as of January 14, 2022.
-The dividend is payable on January 31, 2022.
-The dividend represents a 3.45% increase from the 58 cents per share cash dividend paid in the third quarter of 2021.
+CHARLESTON, W.Va., September 28, 2022--(BUSINESS WIRE)--City Holding Company, "the Company" (NASDAQ: CHCO), a $5.9 billion bank holding company headquartered in Charleston, on September 28, 2022 declared a dividend of 65 cents per common share for shareholders of record as of October 14, 2022.
+The dividend is payable on October 31, 2022.
+The dividend represents an 8.3% increase from the 60 cents per share cash dividend paid in the second quarter of 2022.

-"Our board once again voted to increase the quarterly cash dividend by 2 cents to 60 cents," stated Charles (Skip) Hageboeck, President and CEO.
-"This increase reinforces the Company's commitment of returning value to its shareholders.
-The decision to increase the dividend to $2.40 on an annualized basis is based on the Company's current strong capital and liquidity position, our financial performance during 2021, and our confidence in the Company's ability to sustain this performance."
+"Our board voted to increase the quarterly cash dividend by 5 cents to 65 cents," stated Charles (Skip) Hageboeck, President and CEO.
+"This strong increase reinforces the Company's commitment of returning value to its shareholders.
+The decision to increase the dividend to $2.60 on an annualized basis is based on the Company's current strong capital and liquidity position, our financial performance during 2022, and our confidence in the Company's ability to sustain this performance."

 City Holding Company is the parent company of City National Bank of West Virginia.
 City National Bank operates 94 branches across West Virginia, Kentucky, Virginia, and Ohio.
 The Company’s stock is traded on the NASDAQ Global Select Market under the quotation symbol "CHCO."